ky-42/personal-site/config/README.md

 ## Server

 All configuration for the server is done to the `.env` file in the `server` directory.
-This is where you set the admin password, database information, and the url of the client server.
+Refer [here](../server/README.md#environment-variables) for more on the environment variables.
 This file needs to be with the release executable when it is deployed but updated with the info for your deployment and a strong admin password.